Train GraphicClick on the map to explore geographics

 The franchising model is now a lot more mature, the taxpayer is making a profit overall, the DfT have (finally) got some expertise and set up a separate railway section, plus bidders are more realistic.

-This new contract for FGW (First Great Western) will take into account the risks inherent with running a service along a giant building site, plus the introduction of the new IEP (Intercity Express Program / Project.) trains and electric commuter stock in the Thames Valley, the transfer of some services and staff to Crossrail, and the move westwards of the DMUs (Diesel Multiple Unit) currently based at Reading, which themselves have to undergo a rebuild to make them fit for many more years service.
+This new contract for FGW (First Great Western) will take into account the risks inherent with running a service along a giant building site, plus the introduction of the new IEP (Intercity Express Program / Project.
+This will offer more capacity on routes, save money, give a consistent and safe service and meet customer requirements.
+Intended to replace HSTs.) trains and electric commuter stock in the Thames Valley, the transfer of some services and staff to Crossrail, and the move westwards of the DMUs (Diesel Multiple Unit) currently based at Reading, which themselves have to undergo a rebuild to make them fit for many more years service.
 We still do not know for certain what will run the services to the far South West.
-Life extended HSTs (High Speed Train) were the original intention, but the costs could well see that idea scrapped and either more IEPs with more diesel engines installed, or class 222s transferred as the Midland Main Line is electrified.
+Life extended HSTs (High Speed Train (Inter City class 43 125 units)) were the original intention, but the costs could well see that idea scrapped and either more IEPs with more diesel engines installed, or class 222s transferred as the Midland Main Line is electrified.
 (I'm hoping for an HST solution, still the premier train.)

 2 All across the Great Western territory / Looking forward - the next 5, 10 and 20 years / Re: Have your say on a proposed London Overground station at Old Oak on: October 05, 2014, 19:17:09